mbvgua/dotfiles/README.md

     - [zathura](https://pwmt.org/projects/zathura) - a highly customizable and functional document viewer.
 It provides a minimalistic and space saving interface as well as an easy usage that mainly focuses on keyboard interaction.
     - [nautilus](https://gitlab.gnome.org/GNOME/nautilus) - this is the project of the Files app, a file browser for GNOME, internally known by its historical name `nautilus`.
     - [marktext](https://github.com/marktext/marktext) - a simple and elegant markdown editor.
+    - [firefox](https://github.com/mozilla-firefox/firefox) - the browser that helps you get sh*t done.
+    - [brave browser](https://brave.com/) - The browser that puts you first.

 ## How?